shervinea/cheatsheet-translation/fr/recurrent-neural-networks.md

 **85. Attention model ― This model allows an RNN to pay attention to specific parts of the input that is considered as being important, which improves the performance of the resulting model in practice.
 By noting α<t,t′> the amount of attention that the output y<t> should pay to the activation a<t′> and c<t> the context at time t, we have:**

-&#10230; Modèle d'attention ― Le modèle d'attention (en anglais \textit{attention model}) permet au RNN de mettre en valeur des parties spécifiques de l'entrée qui peuvent être considérées comme étant importantes, ce qui améliore la performance du modèle final en pratique.
+&#10230; Modèle d'attention ― Le modèle d'attention (en anglais <i>attention model</i>) permet au RNN de mettre en valeur des parties spécifiques de l'entrée qui peuvent être considérées comme étant importantes, ce qui améliore la performance du modèle final en pratique.
 En notant α<t,t′> la quantité d'attention que la sortie y<t> devrait porter à l'activation a<t′> et au contexte c<t> à l'instant t, on a :

 <br>